-When the target was absent, duration had no effect on mean visibility (F < 1) : the response distribution always showed a single peak at visibility 0.
-When the target was present, mean subjective visibility increased significantly with duration (F(5,45) = 182.6, p < .0001, $\eta^2 = .95$) (see Fig. 3b).
-Response distributions (Fig. 3c) showed a gradual displacement towards higher visibility degrees with increasing target duration, yielding a significant visibility×duration interaction (F(100,900) = 8.5, p < .0001, $\eta^2 = .49$).
-At each target duration, the distribution was unimodal, responses clustering around one visibility rating, contrary to the bimodal distribution found in Experiment 1.
-A multiple linear regression was conducted on the various distributions using as predictors the distributions obtained in the target present and in the target absent conditions at maximal target duration (86 ms).
-The "absent" predictor did no significantly contribute to those regressions (ps > .16) except for 14 ms duration (t (18) = 10.43, p < .0001).
-Thus, contrary to what was found in the AB experiment, participants did not use the scale in an all-or-none fashion.
+When the target was absent, duration had no effect on mean visibility (F < 1): The response distribution always showed a single peak at visibility 0%.
+When the target was present, mean subjective visibility increased significantly with duration, $F(5,45)=182.6, p<.0001, \eta^2=.95$ (see Fig. 3b).
+Response distributions (Fig. 3c) showed a gradual displacement toward higher visibility with increasing target duration, yielding a significant Visibility × Duration interaction, $F(100, 900)=8.5, p<.0001, \eta^2=.49$.
+At each target duration, the distribution was unimodal, with responses clustering around one visibility rating, unlike in Experiment 1.

+We conducted a multiple linear regression on the various distributions using as predictors the distributions obtained in the target-present and target-absent conditions at maximal target duration (86 ms).
+The absent predictor did not significantly contribute to these regressions (ps > .16), except in the case of the 14-ms duration, t(18) = 10.43, p < .0001.
+Thus, contrary to what was found in the AB experiment, participants did not use the subjective visibility scale in an all-or-none fashion.
 The scale was sensitive to gradual changes in perception.
-The contrasting response patterns obtained in the two experiments suggest that AB and masking may have different underlying mechanisms.
+The contrasting response patterns obtained in the two experiments suggest that the mechanism underlying the AB may be different from a mere perceptual degradation, such as the degradation observed when the duration of a masked target is reduced.

-EXPERIMENT 3 : COMBINED ALL-OR-NONE AND GRADUAL RESPONDING IN A MIXED AB-MASKING PARADIGM.

-It could still be argued that, in Experiment 1, responses were biased towards the left and right ends of the scale, whereas, with the simpler stimuli used in Experiment 2, participants succeeded in making the required subtle subjective visibility judgement.
-We therefore conducted another AB experiment in which we forced participants to use the scale gradually by manipulating the strength of T2 masking.
-In this experiment, which combined AB and masking, we predicted a mixture of discrete and continuous response patterns.
-At long T1-T2 lag, responses should shift gradually towards higher visibility with increasing T2 duration.
-At short lag, this distribution should split up and become bimodal, with one peak appearing at the "not-seen" end.
+EXPERIMENT 3: COMBINED ALL-OR-NONE AND GRADUAL RESPONDING IN A MIXED AB-MASKING PARADIGM which we forced participants to use the scale gradually by manipulating the duration of T2.
+In this experiment, which combined AB with variable T2 durations, we predicted participants would exhibit a mixture of discrete and continuous response patterns: At a long T1-T2 lag, responses would shift gradually toward higher visibility with increasing T2 duration, and at a short lag, the response distribution would split up and become bimodal, with one peak appearing at the "not seen" end of the scale.